DHI/WaterBench-TimeSeries-WWTPINflow/README.md

 ## Usage rights

-DMI's free data is subject to the Creative Commons license CC BY.
-You can read more about the license terms [here](https://www.dmi.dk/friedata/guides-til-frie-data/vilkar-for-brug-af-data); in short, you are free to:
+This data is subject to the Creative Commons license CC BY.
+You can read more about the license terms [here](https://creativecommons.org/licenses/by/4.0/legalcode.en) or in DMI's free data [page](https://www.dmi.dk/friedata/guides-til-frie-data/vilkar-for-brug-af-data) (in danish).

+In short, you are free to:

-- Parts — copy and redistribute the material in any media or format for all purposes, including commercial.
+- Parts - copy and redistribute the material in any media or format for all purposes, including commercial.
-- Adapt — remix, modify and build on the material for all purposes, including commercial ones.
+- Adapt - remix, modify and build on the material for all purposes, including commercial ones.
 - The Licensor may not revoke the freedoms as long as you follow the license terms.

 Under the following conditions:

 - Crediting - You must provide appropriate credit , provide a link to the license, and provide information on whether any changes have been made .
 You must do so in any sensible way, but not in a way that suggests that the licensor approves you or your use.
 - No additional restrictions - You may not add legal terms or technological measures that legally restrict others from doing what the license allows.